Gautam9981/CAD/README.md

 7/17/25 (Day 19 and 20)

-For these two days, I was working to make sure that the binaries function as expected, as I have added OpenGL support through JOGL, and I can say that they do work properly (At least for Linux and Windows; Don't know about MacOS)
+For these two days, I was working to make sure that the binaries function as expected, as I have added OpenGL support through JOGL, and I can say that they do work properly (At least for Linux and Windows; Don't know about MacOS).
+For the Windows binary, I included the .jar file, as the .exe is basically a wrapper for the .jar file, should still run the .exe and it will work

 Instructions for Running the program: